What is the difference between a Key Performance Indicator and a Key Performance Index?

 - Document everything very carefully.

 Index KPIs can be powerful tools for any business.
-Following the tips in this blog should help you design index KPIs that focus you on improving your business, not reading huge reports.
-It's a big topic, if you have more questions, don't hesitate to get in touch.
-Thanks for reading!
+Following the tips in this blog and our Ultimate Guide to Brilliant Index KPIs should help you design performance indexes that keep your focus on improving your business, not on reading huge reports.
+It's a big topic so if you have more questions, don't hesitate to get in touch!